ZAN-Team/ZanDocs/docs/guide/configuring-collaboration-settings-for-api-keys.md

 # Configuring collaboration settings for API keys
 After you create an API key, you can share it with other members.
 You can also configure permissions for each member to implement collaborative development in your project team.

+## Overview
+Fast collaboration for engineering efficiency improvement.
+In this chapter, you will be able to set the current API Key for members with different permissions:
+- **Member collaboration**
+   Members can share existing API keys.
+- **Custom permissions**
+   Permissions can be configured and granted to each member separately.

 ## Description
 - Credit consumption: After members are added for an API key, all the credits consumed by the API key are counted on the creator of the API key.
 - Creator: By default, the creator of an API key has the permissions of the Admin role on the key.